Hobby Shortcut: Representing terrain interior

 Size-wise the footprint corresponds with the barn (and looks a little like a patio O_O ).

 However, when placing a miniature in it, it felt too small and cramped.
 I repeated the entire process, but this time I used a 1:1,5 ratio.
-Thus the building (as they say) is bigger on the inside than on the outside.
+That way the building is, as they say, bigger on the inside than on the outside.

 terrain interior wargaming